 With the holidays quickly approaching, you can be sure of one thing – there will be plenty of cookies to eat!

-Halloween signals the beginning of baking season at our house.
+Halloween signals the beginning of the baking season at our house.
 It seems like we need to bring a snack just about everywhere we go.
 School, football, you name it we like to bring sweet treats with us.

 Taking beautiful photos of food is more challenging than one might imagine.
 After years of being a portrait photographer, I did not think that it would be difficult to take pictures of food.
 I decided to start a food blog and figured that taking drool-worthy pictures would be a piece of cake.
 (No pun intended.)
 Turns out I had a lot to learn.